 Proposal Statement: A non-gas pipe alternative is considered not feasible or not cost-effective in a similar manner to the way the installation of a gas pipe is evaluated.
 The non-gas pipe alternatives of advanced leak repair and renewable thermal infrastructure would be considered feasible and cost effective if the costs of the installation plus operations and maintenance were considered likely to be paid back over the measure’s lifetime while maintaining customer bill affordability, and while factoring in any likely growth of local energy use along that street segment over that time period.
 Since renewable thermal infrastructure installation is new to gas utilities, for the first decade of these installations, a little financial leeway should be given, through the application of a cost-curve reduction assumption.
 The other non-gas pipe alternative is retiring the gas main and transitioning the connected buildings from gas to electricity.
 This alternative does not result in any on-going revenue stream for the gas utility and thus has a harder time meeting any financial viability test.
 How to do this would be perhaps best left to the Department to enact, but one potential option is to utilize the avoided costs of future operations and maintenance funds, along with Mass Save funds.

-Supported by: PowerOptions
+Supported by: PowerOptions; Jonathan Buonocore (with question)

+Supporting statements

+Jonathan Buonocore (with clarification) – There should be some thought and deliberation about definitions of the scope of a cost-benefit assessment.
+Similar to above, should only direct financial considerations be included, or should this also include health, climate, safety, and other considerations?

 Opposed by: USW; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil)